cbsudux/Mumbai-slum-segmentation/README.md

 ## Mumbai Slums

-Mumbai is the most populous city .. .However, it is also, home to some of the largest slums in asia - Dharavi, Govandi ..
+Mumbai is the most populous city .. .However, it is also, home to some of the largest slums in asia - Dharavi, Mankhurd-Govandi belt, KurlaGhatkopar belt, Dindoshi and The Bhandup-Mulund slums.

 Add pictues at 1000m of each slum ( add a population stat on the pic itself) (add one crude infographic of mumbai with markers of each slum?)